mrtkrkm/Tetris-Genetic-Algorithm-and-NN/README.md

 For genetic algorithm the following methods selected

  `Selection`
-1. Best `number_of_parents` selected based on their fitness result
+1. Best `number_of_parents` chromosomes selected based on their fitness result
 2. Best `number_of_parents` chromosomes selected for next generation.
 AKA `elitist selection`
-3. In order to chose 2 parents `Roulette Wheel Selection` used on Best chromosomes
+3. In order to chose 2 parents, `Roulette Wheel Selection` used on Best chromosomes

 `Cross-Over`
 - One point Crossover method was used.